Bira/octopus-carnival/projects/lets-read-dfrpg.md

 - [Chapter 2: Professions][5]: One of the most important parts of the book.
   - [Barbarians][6] are tough, strong, and skilled at survival, but not necessarily angry.
+  - [Bards][7] look like jacks of all trades but they have a unique power among all delvers: social skills.

 [1]: {{ "/2026/07/02/wir-dungeon-fantasy-intro.html" | relative_url }}
 [2]: {{ "/2026/07/03/drfpg-adventurers-introduction.html" | relative_url }}